|

 you do and therefore require careful handling.

-AT NAIROBI
+LANDING AT NAIROBI

 passengers and then prepare the aircraft for its return journey.
 (This